Sheena Ogra , Khyati Bhatia

-A commercial contract forms an integral and critical part of any business venture, as such arrangements detail the rights and obligations, commercial terms discussed and agreed upon between the parties including recourse in case of any dispute.
+A commercial contract forms an integral and critical part of any business venture, as such arrangements detail the rights and obligations, commercial terms, discussed and agreed upon between the parties including recourse in case of any dispute.
 Therefore, it is extremely crucial to ensure that the terms mentioned in the contract are drafted in a manner that protects the interests of the parties to the contract.
 Moreover, the idea of one form fits all should not be followed while drafting a contract.
 Any aspect which is not covered or captured appropriately while drafting or negotiating a contract can result in huge losses and/or damages, in case of a dispute or even otherwise.
 In this article we'll discuss the 6 types of commercial contracts in India, their legal nuances and answer common questions about them.

 Now, the term “contract” is defined under Section 2(h) of the Indian Contract Act, 1872 (“Contract Act”) as an agreement enforceable by law.
 Commercial contracts are primarily governed by the Contract Act and; the Specific Relief Act, 1963 (“SRA”).
 However, both the legislations have their own binding and governing effect on the provisions of the contracts, as Contract Act stipulates the conditions that are essential to ensure the validity of a contract which include:

-(i) offer and acceptance;
+(i) offer and acceptance

-(ii) intent of the parties;
+(ii) intent of the parties

-(iii) lawful consideration;
+(iii) lawful consideration

-(iv) parties competent to contract and;
+(iv) parties competent to contract

-(v) free consent.
+(v) free consent

 Additionally, it also provides the grounds which are necessary to claim damages and indemnity from a defaulting party in case of breach or violation of any provisions or obligations under the contract.
-On the other hand, the SRA provides for remedies to persons whose contractual rights have been violated such as the recovery of possession of the property, specific performance of the contracts, recission of contracts, rectification of instruments etc.
+On the other hand, the SRA provides remedies to persons whose contractual rights have been violated such as the recovery of possession of the property, specific performance of the contracts, recission of contracts, rectification of instruments etc.

 The Service Agreement is basically executed between the parties to capture the terms and conditions of the services being provided by one party to another party along with the consideration being paid by the party to the service provider, rights and obligations of the parties.